AU-CDS/assignment-4---using-finetuned-transformers-Olihaha/README.md

-# Assignement 4  -  Using finetuned transformers via HugginFace
+# Assignment 4  -  Using finetuned transformers via HugginFace

 ---
 # Introduction and contents